aphp/ci-workflows/workflows/helmcharts/README.md

 ### Description

-This component aims to provide with security and quality checks for Helm charts, before pushing them a repositoy hosted in your project's Github Page that can be used as a Helm Repository.
+This component aims to provide with security and quality checks for Helm charts, before pushing them a repository hosted in your project's Github Page that can be used as a Helm Repository.

 ### Tools